 - Professional digital layout

-- Build awareness and engagement opportunities for DMAI internationally, particularly with national and regional DMOs who are seeking a resource to support smaller communities within their destinations.
+- Built awareness and engagement opportunities for DMAI internationally, particularly with national and regional DMOs who are seeking a resource to support smaller communities within their destinations.

-- Opportunity to lay groundwork for DMAP accreditation program as the universal standard for organizational excellence by promoting accreditation standards as the baseline for completely new DMOs and supporting their move to accreditation to recently established DMOs.
+- Laid groundwork for DMAP accreditation program as the universal standard for organizational excellence by promoting accreditation standards as the baseline for completely new DMOs and supporting their move to accreditation to recently established DMOs.

-- Opportunity to expand DMAI’s professional development internationally by forming relationships with international tourism and development organizations, as well as national and regional DMOs.
+- Expanded DMAI’s professional development internationally by forming relationships with international tourism and development organizations, as well as national and regional DMOs.